DevOpsPlayground/Hands-on-with-Docker-Swarm/README.md

 ## Remote API
-​
-Docker Swarm uses the same API calls as Docker.
+​Most Docker API endpoints are implemented by Swarm, meaning that tools built on top of it will work out of the box, including the Docker CLI.
 Visit [the API documentation](https://docs.docker.com/engine/reference/api) to get more details.
 ​
 ### To enable the Remote Api Access to a Docker Host:
 There is no need to do it during this meetup, as this is taken care of in the Vagrantfile.
 This is simply for your information.